Brow Lift in New Jersey & Philadelphia

 What You Should Know Before the Brow Lift Procedure

 There are two main types of brow lifts.
-The traditional approach involves a long incision to directly access the facial muscles of the forehead.
-The endoscopic approach involves making tiny incisions to elevate the forehead and the brows.
+The traditional approach involves a long incision to access the facial muscles of the forehead directly.
+The endoscopic approach involves making tiny incisions to elevate the forehead and brow.
 The latter is the preferred method since it is less invasive.

 The Brow Lift Procedure